dpriskorn/asseeibot/README.md

  $ git clone ...

 Then install the dependencies
- $ sudo pip install -r requirements.txt
+ $ sudo pip3 install -r requirements.txt
+ $ sudo pip3 install git+https://github.com/dpriskorn/MediaWikiAPI
+ $ sudo pip3 install git+https://github.com/ebraminio/aiosseclient

 Please don't hold me accountable if the dependecies eat your dog.
 Look at their sources and decide for yoursef whether to trust their authors and the code.